-This new scheme aims to attract and nurture high-performing early research career investigators capable of leading a competitive programme of independent cancer research.
+This scheme aims to attract and nurture high-performing early research career investigators capable of leading a competitive programme of independent cancer research.

 Candidates for the MCRC Fellowships will have completed a PhD and a period of post-doctoral training and show evidence of independent research at the forefront of their field.
 The Scheme is open to clinicians and non-clinicians.